DisnakeDev/disnake/docs/ext/commands/api/events.rst

     :param inter: The interaction that invoked this slash command.
     :type inter: :class:`.ApplicationCommandInteraction`

-.. function:: on_user_command_error(inter, error)
+.. function:: on_slash_command_error(inter, error)

-    An error handler that is called when an error is raised inside a user command either through check failure, or an error in your own code.
+    An error handler that is called when an error is raised inside a slash command either through user input error, check failure, or an error in your own code.

-    A default one is provided (:meth:`.Bot.on_user_command_error`).
+    A default one is provided (:meth:`.Bot.on_slash_command_error`).

-    :param inter: The interaction that invoked this user command.
+    :param inter: The interaction that invoked this slash command.
     :type inter: :class:`.ApplicationCommandInteraction`
     :param error: The error that was raised.
     :type error: :class:`.CommandError` derived